yiisoft/yii2/docs/guide/structure-entry-scripts.md

 ## Web Applications <span id="web-applications"></span>

-The following is the code in the entry script for the [Basic Web Application Template](start-installation.md).
+The following is the code in the entry script for the [Basic Web Project Template](start-installation.md).

 ```php
 <?php